 Also, the whole Potterwatch thing — fascinating, and completely undeveloped and ignored in the movies.

 She graduated a year ago!
 What the hell is this?

 I’m pretty sure she wasn’t there in the books.
 (Was she?)
 This was sloppy on the part of the filmmakers.

 Or they just were like, “Fuck it, we’ll make her their year too.”
 Since in no part of the movies do they explain how old she is.
 Plus also she is apparently here for this at some point in the books, and given the consolidation, I bet they just did the, “Well fuck it — she’s here and people will just think she’s their year” thing.
 Because honestly, you saw me in the fifth movie — I assumed Luna was a first year.
-They don’t explain shit like that at all after Chamber of Secrets.
+They don’t explain stuff like that at all after Chamber of Secrets.

 Harry explains they need to find something that has to do with Ravenclaw.